fazleh2010/Journal-Paper/README.md

 # Evaluation Procedure

-**QALD Benchmark**:
+### QALD Benchmark
 This approach is tested on the [QALD challenge series](https://www.semantic-web-journal.net/system/files/swj3357.pdf) (QALD-9, QALD-7, QALD-6, QALD-5, and QALD-3) using standard evaluation metrics — precision, recall, and F₁ — on the DBpedia dataset.
 The QALD benchmarks provide a way to measure performance across multiple languages and natural language questions over DBpedia knowledge base elements.

+**Step 1 Inductive evaluation:**:  The goal of the inductive evaluation mode is to evaluate our approach's ability to generalize to unseen data or tasks.
+For the inductive evaluation, we used only the training data to create lexical entries.

 **Chat GPT o shot**: